 No alterations, improvements, or additions to the interior or exterior of the premises, furniture, or equipment are permitted without the written consent of the Executive Director of Housing Operations.
 You must submit a detailed request to housing@uta.edu and receive written approval before making any changes.
 If approved, you may be responsible for the cost of such alterations, changes, or additions.
+In some instances, approved alteration will be performed by the Office of Facilities Management.
 In most cases, the improvements will become part of the premises and the property of the University and will remain upon termination of the Lease Agreement.

-Antennas or Satellite Dishes - Apartments
+Antennas or Satellite Dishes

-Antennas or satellite dishes may not be installed on the apartment building or house or placed outside of the apartment.
+Antennas or satellite dishes may not be installed on the apartment building our house or placed outside of the apartment.